flant/addon-operator/MODULES.md

 # Module structure

 A module is a directory with files.
-Addon-operator searches for the modules directories in `/modules` or in the path specified by the $MODULES_DIR variable.
+Addon-operator searches for the modules directories in `/modules` or in the paths specified by the $MODULES_DIR variable.
 The module has the same name as the corresponding directory excluding the numeric prefix.

-The file structure of the module’s directory:
+An example of the file structure of the module:

 ```
 /modules/001-simple-module
-├── .helmignore
-├── Chart.yaml
-├── enabled
 ├── hooks
+│   ├── module-hook-1.sh
+│   ├── ...
-│   └── module-hooks.sh
+│   └── module-hook-N.sh
+├── openapi
-├── README.md
+│   ├── config-values.yaml
+│   └── values.yaml
 ├── templates
+│   ├── config-maps.yaml
+│   ├── ...
 │   └── daemon-set.yaml
+├── enabled
+├── README.md
+├── .helmignore
+├── Chart.yaml
 └── values.yaml
 ```

-- `hooks` — a directory with hooks;
+- `hooks` — a directory with hooks.
+- `openapi` — [OpenAPI schemas](VALUES.md) for config values and for helm values.
 - `enabled` — a script that gets the status of module (is it enabled or not).
-See the [modules discovery](LIFECYCLE.md#modules-discovery) process;
+See the [modules discovery](LIFECYCLE.md#modules-discovery) process.
-- `Chart.yaml`, `.helmignore`, `templates` — a Helm chart files;
+- `Chart.yaml`, `.helmignore`, `templates` — a Helm chart files.
-- `README.md` — a file with the module description;
+- `README.md` — an optional file with the module description.
 - `values.yaml` – default values for chart in a [YAML format](VALUES.md).

 The name of this module is `simple-module`. values.yaml should contain a section `simpleModule` and a `simpleModuleEnabled` flag (see [VALUES](VALUES.md#values-storage)).